genderkit/genderkit/_articles/oestrogen.md

 There are several different variants of oestrogen available: normally valerate or hemihydrate in the UK, and sometimes cypionate or bezoate are used (which have a longer lasting effect).
 In the past ethinylestradiol and conjugated equine oestrogens were used, but these are now avoided because they have a much higher risk of blood clots {% cite toorians2003venous %} and are also not detectable in normal blood tests.

-Oestrogen in high doses has in the past been used to supress testosterone but use of antiandrogens (in the UK, normally [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %})) is now the standard approach for testosterone supression {% cite seal:2007 --location 170 %}.
+Oestrogen in high doses has in the past been used to supress testosterone but use of antiandrogens (in the UK, normally [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %})) is now the standard approach for testosterone supression {% cite seal:2007 -l 170 %}.

 Oestrogen therapy is not usually provided to under-18s, with the effects of hormones during puberty being stopped by [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) until the age of 18 when oestrogen therapy can be commenced.